-Blueberryjams is a small business or praxis (as Pamela likes to call it).
-Blueberryjams is a platform where her varied projects find a home and where they interact and intersect.
+Blueberryjams is a small business or project (as Pamela likes to call it).
+Blueberryjams is a platform where her varied projects find a home and interact and intersect.
 From her arts & culture writing to her crafts and to radical home economics*, Blueberryjams is a space where Pamela’s interests and skills sprout freely and bloom often.

 Blueberryjam’s recent growth was made possible with the help of friends and contributors through an Indiegogo campaign.
 Thanks to all contributors and supporters for making this possible.

 *Term borrowed from the folks over at rootsimple.org

 Originally from Saguenay Lac St-Jean, where people are referred to colloquially as ‘blueberries’, Pamela Fillion, head squirrel at Blueberryjams, moved to bustling Montreal over a decade ago to pursue her education.
 Pamela is a disabled queer settler, artist, activist, crafter, keen fermenter, community organizer, and sometimes scholar.
 She talks quite a bit, finds her own jokes funny, is an avid reader, and enjoys copious amounts of tea.
 She is roomies with a chatty Siamese cat named Pikachu.